elap733/NBA-Injuries-Analysis/README.md

 # NBA-Injuries-Analysis

 This README provides an overview of the NBA-Injury-Analyses project contained within this repository.
-This project consists of web-scraping (from multiple sources), extensive data cleaning, data processing (merging datasets, feature engineering), and the creation of visualizations to generate useful insights.
+This project consists of web-scraping (from multiple sources), data cleaning, data processing (merging datasets, feature engineering), and the creation of visualizations to generate insights.

 ## Table of contents
 * [Motivation](#motivation)